bioinfo-ut/Y-mer/README.md

 **Y-mer**  is a tool for determining human Y chromosome haplogroups from ultra-low-coverage (0.005-1x with high confidence) sequence data using Y chromosome-specific k-mers.
 Its workflow allows users either

-i) to create and train their own models from high-coverage reference sequences, or ii) to use already tested models
+- to create and train their own models from high-coverage reference sequences, or
+- to use already tested models

 Y-mer will use either mapped (.bam) or unmapped (.fastq) sequence data as input and return the most supported haplogroup names in its output, along with statistical evidence for the support.